utophantom/JAVA_HttpServ_OAuth2_GmailAPI/README.md

 ## FINAL
 Have a nice day,

-P/s: I am in no way near "a professional", and my code + this repo only shows my learning progress, so please forgive me if I have stated something wrong.
+P/s: I am in no way near "a professional", and this repo is only to show my learning progress, so please forgive me if I have stated something wrong.